Appendix U — SPSS Tutorial: Factorial ANOVA

 “Simple effects SPSS output shows only one group”: After splitting the file by Group, only the last group’s output may display if the split variable was not recognized.
 Verify the split is active by checking for the group-filter label at the bottom of the SPSS Data Editor window before running the simple effects analysis.

 “My η²_p values differ slightly from those in the textbook”: Small discrepancies can arise from rounding in intermediate steps.
 The values computed by SPSS from the raw data are the authoritative figures.
-If the discrepancy exceeds .01, check that you are using the correct subset of data (all cases for Part B; post-test only for Part A) and the correct within-subjects error term for each effect.
+If the discrepancy exceeds .01, check that you are using the correct outcome variable (strength_post for Part A; strength_pre/strength_mid/strength_post for Part B) and the correct within-subjects error term for each effect.

-T.8 Practice exercises
+U.8 Practice exercises

-Use core_session.csv for all exercises.
+Use core_session_ch16.csv for all exercises.

 Exercise 1: Run the same 2(Sex) × 2(Group) between-subjects ANOVA from Part A, but use vo2_mlkgmin as the outcome variable at post-test.
 Does the interaction reach significance?
 Does the Group main effect remain significant?
 Compare η²_p values across the two outcomes (strength vs. VO₂max) and interpret the difference.